Cleaning training in the food industry

 Nature of residues

-Review of the composition of pollutants and residues and their physicochemical characteristics
+Review of the composition of contaminants and residues and their physical and chemical characteristics.
+Formation of deposits during the production phases.

 Cleaning Theory